KodchakornL/FINANCIAL-ANALYTIC/Fraud Detection/README.md

 * Evaluation Metrix

 ## Conclusion
-Accuracy and F1-Score for this Random Forest Classifier + gini and Random Forest Classifier + entropy is almost 1 %. its almost perfect and no need to finetune more. accuracy score, Precision, Recall, f1_score near 1
+Accuracy and F1-Score for this Random Forest Classifier + gini and Random Forest Classifier + entropy is almost 1 %. its almost perfect and no need to finetune more. accuracy score, Precision, Recall, f1_score near 1.
+Our Random Forest result in most cases exceeds the previously reported results with a Matthews Correlation Coefficient of 0.8691.
+Other performance characteristics are also satisfactory so now we don’t need to apply some other model to this.

+  As you can clearly see that our model or any model, in general, have a low Recall Value, which is precisely the reason why you get harassed by so many confirmation messages after a transaction.
+But with more and more advancements in Machine Learning Models, we are slowly but steadily dealing with that problem without compromising your account’s security.

+The model is fast, it is definitely simple and most importantly easily interpretable as shown in the Decision Tree diagram.
+The privacy of the user is still intact, as the data used had its dimensionality reduced in the beginning.
+Well, we still have not managed to deal with the unbalancing of data, but I think we have done pretty fine without it.
+It is, actually a big milestone covered for all of us.
+There is and will always be a long way to go but this sounds like a good start to me.
+Hope you enjoyed reading this article as much as I enjoyed writing it.
+Honestly, I was a bit skeptical about it at first, especially when the Isolation Forest did not produce a good result but now having seen the result from the Random Forest, I am feeling pretty gratified after finishing it with this kind of result.